storybookjs/react-native/README.md

 # Website for [getstorybook.io](https://getstorybook.io)

 This is the source for [getstorybook.io](https://getstorybook.io).
-This is [Create React App](https://github.com/facebookincubator/create-react-app) based site.
+This is a [Create React App](https://github.com/facebookincubator/create-react-app) based site.

 This site has also has the documentation for Storybook.